 Cannabis consumers are faced with a problem: there are too many options on the shelves.
 Local dispensaries offer dozens of different products, all with varying strains, names, and dosages.
 This can prove problematic for consumers who don’t have any affinity to a particular brand.
-With so many options, the buying decision often comes down to packaging.
+With so many options, the buying decision often comes down to your brand’s cannabis packaging.

 It’s no secret: the way a product looks on the shelf is sacred among consumers.
 Poor packaging is a major detractor to would-be buyers.
 However, with something as complex as cannabis, consumers are looking for any extra nudge to believe that the product they are purchasing is the right one.